vignesh-jumisa/readme/README.md

 sudo systemctl start jenkins
 sudo systemctl enable jenkins
 ```

+### Need to install Python to execute upcoming python based script

 ### Create Admin User
 In order to create an admin user, we can use the following script: